pramslam/100-days-of-code/log.md

 **Thoughts**
 Setting up a dev environment on mac is much more unclear about how and where things are installing.
 It's confusing, should I be using sudo, brew, pip, pip3, conda?
 What is the best practice way?
 If I have already installed stuff, how do I uninstall and do it right?

+### Day 9: January 30, 2019 Wednesday

+**Today's Progress**: Installed Anaconda-Navigator, CV2

+**Thoughts**
+Anaconda Navigator is much less confusing that using the terminal with brew and pip.
+Doing it this way makes it much easier to handle modules and packages because they are always installed in the correct folders.
+I am still having trouble getting CV2 to record higher than 5FPS and at different resolutions.